 1. Break it down

 Fungi are nature’s recyclers.
-Fungi mycelium (the hidden thread-like part that spreads underground or through wood) can excrete special enzymes that break down organic matter, unlocking nutrients.
+Fungi mycelium (the hidden thread-like part of fungi that spreads underground or through wood) can excrete special enzymes that break down organic matter and unlock nutrients.
 Some fungi can actually mine rocks to absorb minerals that wouldn't be accessible otherwise.

 2. Keep it clean